penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/02-debug-agent.md

 ---
-title: Module 02 - Debug your conversational agent in Azure Logic Apps
+title: 02 - Debug your conversational agent in Azure Logic Apps
 description: Learn how to monitor and debug a Logic Apps conversational agent using run history, chat transcripts, tool calls, and model inputs/outputs. ms.service: logic-apps ms.topic: tutorial